sa-ne/rhel-edge-demo/README.md

 * Leverage the hosted Image Builder on [console.redhat.com](https://console.redhat.com/insights/image-builder) to build a RHEL 9 VM with Image Builder pre-installed.
 * Deploy Image Builder VM on KVM or AWS
-* Configure Quay and Apache on Image Builder VM to host RHEL for Edge (RFE) OSTree containers.
+* Configure Quay and Apache on Image Builder VM to host RHEL for Edge (RFE) OSTree containers and content.

 The following use cases are highlighted: